-The study engaged in an assessment of the implications of underground mining activities on the quality of surface water and its effects in Mtshabezi community Gwanda District of Matebeleland, South of Zimbabwe.
-The research adopted a mixed method approach that utilised both qualitative and quantitative approaches for in depth fact finding.
-The qualitative approach used depended on open ended questions, structured interviews, direct field observations while the quantitative approach used depended on closed ended questions, laboratory testing of water samples and use of statistical tools such as SPSS version 22.0 for data analysis.
+The study, from which this article sprang from, sought to assess the impacts of underground mining activities on surface water quality in Mtshabezi River in Gwanda District of Matebeleland South of Zimbabwe.
+The research adopts a mixed method approach that utilised both qualitative and quantitative approaches for in depth fact finding.
+The qualitative approach used depends on open ended questions, structured interviews, direct field observations while quantitative approach utilised depended on closed-ended questions, laboratory testing of water samples and use of statistical tools such as SPSS version 22.0 for data analysis.
+A survey of 82 respondents and interviews was conducted in the mining communities who depend on water from Mtshabezi River, in Gwanda to identify the main pollutants affecting water quality in Mtshabezi River.
 Water samples were collected to test for physiochemical parameters (temperature, pH, cyanide and concentration of Zn, Ni, Fe and Cu).
-The research identified the main pollutants in Mtshabezi River were caused by mining processes at Blanket mine and the main river contaminants were effluent deposited during and after gold processing is done through oxidation.
-It was observed that tailing dams are also a source of contaminating surface water because they contain effluents with un-extracted cyanide,

-&lt;sup>1 Department of Geography and Environmental Sustainability, Midlands State University, Gweru, Zimbabwematingot@gmail.com mercury, sulphide, copper and iron among other chemicals that are used during blasting, gold extraction and processing.
 Results from the tests conducted show that nitrates ranged from 3.5 and 8.4 that is within the range of WHO guideline of 10mg/l.
-Iron concentration ranged from 0.2 to 7.3mg/l in all selected sites and this impacted on the lives of the people, their livelihoods, livestock and welfare.
+From the data that was collected only 20% was within the WHO standards, High level of iron in Site 2 and 3 was as a result of direct deposition from the mine.
+The level of zinc concentration in Mtshabezi River was ranging from 0.4 to 3.8mg/l of zinc concentration that is above the limits of WHO guideline.
 The study recommends regular monitoring of surface water sources undertaken by EMA and sub-catchment councils to ensure the quality of water is not compromised.

-&lt;sup>2 Department of Geography and Environmental Sustainability, Midlands State University, Gweru, Zimbabwe, ORCID: 0000-0002-1102-2427, rhamecdefe@gmail.com.
+&lt;sup>1 Midlands State University, Department of Geography and Environmental Sustainability ORCID ID 0000-0002-1102-2427. rhamecdefe@gmail.com

-&lt;sup>3 Department of Development Programming and Management, Zimbabwe Ezekiel Guti University, Bindura, Zimbabwe, ORCID: 0009-0007-5600-7825, mazuruse@staff.zegu.ac.zw
+&lt;sup>2 Zimbabwe Ezekiel Guti University, Department of Development Programming and Management.
+ORCID ID 009000756007825. mazuruse@staff.zegu.ac.zw

-Keywords: water quality; underground mining; pollution; surface water, community.
+Keywords: water quality; underground mining; water pollution; Mtshabezi River; surface water.